Casio fx-991MS Tips and Tricks

 2. Press SOLVE (SHIFT CALC).

 3. Give an initial guess for the variable and press the equals button.
-Try to give a value near a solution, or else solving will be slow or will fail.
-However, this step is generally not necessary for linear equations due to the nature of Newton’s method.
+Try to give a value near an actual solution, or else solving will be slow or will fail.
+(However if the equation is linear, then any initial value works.)

 5. Read the result. (e.g., X=4.333333333)

-As mentioned in the manual, the calculator internally uses Newton’s method (but with numerical differentiation) to solve equations.
-The algorithm can easily hang, fail, or give a wrong answer, so beware – it is not the solution to all your problems.
+The calculator uses a form of Newton’s method (as mentioned in the manual) to solve the equation.
+The algorithm can easily hang, fail, or give a wrong answer, so beware – it is not an automatic solver for all equations.

-Although linear equations are simple to solve in theory, letting the calculator solve it for you can still save some algebraic manipulation.
-Here’s an example problem: The 3 angles in a triangle are A, B, and C. B is twice of A. C is triple of B. Find the value of B. The solution: Solve the equation B÷2+B+3B=180.
+Tip: Although linear equations are simple to solve in theory, letting the calculator solve it for you can still save you some algebraic manipulation.
+Here’s an example problem: The 3 angles in a triangle are A, B, and C. B is twice of A. C is triple of B. Find the value of B. The solution can be found by solving the equation B÷2+B+3B=180.

-It is possible to evaluate an arbitrary function (of one or more variables) at different arguments without re-entering the function’s definition every single time.
+You can evaluate an arbitrary function (of one or more variables) at different arguments without re-entering the function’s definition repeatedly.
 Procedure:

 2. Press CALC.